 The Big 5-Hlabisa Council is responsible the strategic direction in line with the Municipal vision and approves the IDP upon its completion.
 The Municipality is keeping a good relationship with the Traditional leaders.
-Traditional leaders usually do not sit to the Municipal council meetings.
+Traditional leaders do sit to the Municipal council meetings and the improvement is better when the municipality compare with other financial years.
 The Municipality has an arrangement of meeting them at traditional leaders forum that is coordinated by the Municipality with an aim of updating them regarding service delivery.
+There are six (6) Traditional Leaders and Two Traditional Leaders do participate in the Big 5 Hlabisa Municipal Council in Terms Circular Sp2-04-2021-UKDM from KZN Corporative Governance and Traditional Affairs and in Terms of Schedule 3(7) Of The Traditional and Khoi-San Leadership Act,2019.
+The Composition of Rural Traditional Authorities in Big 5 Hlabisa Local Municipality is as follows: